 My Bloody Valentine Tour at Cave of the Winds

 If your sweetheart is anything but traditional, we’ve got an unforgettable Valentine’s Day event you just won’t want to miss.
 Take a journey of fear in the coolest cave in the Pikes Peak regions, Cave of the Winds.
 The title is a tad scary, but we promise you won’t be pursued by a vengeful serial killer at any point on your date (but you still have to sign a release).
 You and your guest will be given handheld lanterns and invited on a subterranean adventure filled with spooky tales, local history and a little unexplained lore.
-Tours run on Fridays and Saturdays and cost just $45 for a two-hour excursion.
+Tours run Feb.
+10-12 beginning at 6 p.m. and cost just $45 per adult for a two-hour excursion.
 Now, this may not sound like the most romantic event in the world, but it has been proven that fear is an excellent aphrodisiac and a great excuse to cuddle close and hold hands by the flickering light of your lantern.
 This adventure is actually scary, so it’s not advised for folks who don’t dig fear.
 We also advise that you leave the heels and suits at home for this one (or change in the car before dinner).
 And while we are on the subject of dinner …

 A Tasty Time in Old Colorado City